Home Greek Workshop

 Narrator for Hermes: Hermes stole some of Apollo’s cattle.
 He then invented the lyre, a musical instrument like a small harp.

-Hermes gives Apollo lyre, he plays it; they step back
+Hermes gives Apollo lyre, he plays it

-Ares steps forward, then Aphrodite
+Enter Ares swinging sword, then Aphrodite

 Narrator for Aphrodite: The beautiful goddess of love is Aphrodite.
 She was born out of a giant shell, and had a magic belt that could make anyone fall in love with her.
 Her husband is Hephaestus.